Polynomial processes and their applications to mathematical Finance: Applications

-where $Z$ is a pure jump process in $\re$ with jump intensity $\lambda v$ and jump size distribution $F$.
-Figure~\ref{fig: comparison} illustrates the comparison between the Monte Carlo simulation for European call prices with and without variance reduction.
+where $B$ is a 2-dimensional Brownian motion and $Z$ a pure jump process in $\re$ with jump intensity $\lambda v$ and exponentially distributed jump sizes, i.e.~$F(\xi)=\frac{1}{c}e^{-\frac{\xi}{c}}$, for some parameter $c\in \re_+$.
+Figure~\ref{fig:comparison} illustrates the comparison between the Monte Carlo simulation for European call prices with and without variance reduction.
+In this example we use the following parameters:

+The polynomial which we take to approximate the payoff function is of degree $10$ and is chosen such as to minimize the approximation error in a certain interval (depending on the support of the probability distribution).
+Concerning computation time, we remark that beside the one-time calculation of the matrix exponential, the only additional computational effort resulting from the use of the control variates is the evaluation of a polynomial in each loop.
+In our MATLAB code, this causes an increase of computation time of less than $50\%$ per replication.
+Observing that one can achieve the same accuracy by using $100$ times less replications through the polynomial control variates, the computation time (in our MATLAB implementation) can be decreased by a factor of more than $65$.

-Our variance reductions technique can also be successfully applied to derivatives involving several assets, provided that their dynamics are described by a polynomial process.
-This can be done simply by approximating European payoff functions depending on several variables with multivariate polynomials.
+Let us finally remark that our variance reduction technique is of particular interest for affine models for which the generalized Riccati ODEs (see~\cite{dfs}) determining the characteristic function cannot be explicitly solved.
+Moreover, it can also be applied to derivatives involving several assets, provided that their dynamics are described by a polynomial process.
+This can simply be done by approximating European payoff functions depending on several variables with multivariate polynomials.